brandur/sorg/content/drafts/webhooks.md

 to decide on the version.
-Often this leads to users trying to write code that's compatible across multiple versions, and then flipping the upgrade switch and praying that it works (often it doesn't and the upgrade has to be rolled back).
+Often this leads to users trying to write code that's compatible across multiple versions, and then flipping the upgrade switch and praying that it works (when it doesn't, the upgrade must be rolled back).

 Once again, this can be fixed with great tooling, but that's more infrastructure that a provider needs to